grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 She climbed back up to the bridge with a smile on her face and patted Sturmey on the back.
 She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them, suggested to her that the _Prospect_ might have an opportunity coming.

 She lifted her binoculars and leaned out from the sail to get a clear view around the _Prospect's_ exhaust stream.
 The sub with the ram was still charging recklessly up the narrow passage, plowing through and splintering the little huts on both sides of the waterway.
 And it drove into the shallow bar with no relent in its speed.
-The sharp front edge of the ram plowed deep enough into the sludgey ground that the muck erupted up from the bottom in a black moraine that rose until it cleared the surface.
+The sharp front edge of the ram plowed deep enough into the sludgy ground that the muck erupted up from the bottom in a black moraine that rose until it cleared the surface.
 A small tsunami of brown water turbid with black muck rose and traveled up the small channel in front of it.

 Their pursuers were stopped dead in the passage.
 Through her binoculars Percy imagined she could almost see the shadows of the men directing the boat from the top of the sail thrust forward against the forward edge of the fairing as the momentum suddenly came off the boat.
 She could see an arm raised in anger and hear the vitriol spilling off the sub's sail.